Jamienie/mds_capstone_bcstats/CONDUCT.md

 1. Clone the master repository to your computer locally `git clone <master_repo_URL>`
 2. Create task/feature branch of the master repository on Bash/Terminal `git branch <feature_branch_name>`
-3. Link the master and branch `git push -u origin <feature_branch_name>`
+3. Link the local and remote branch `git push -u origin <feature_branch_name>`
 4. Switch *head* to the branch `git checkout <feature_branch_name>`
 5. Work on the local repository and git add and commit the changes to the repository with `git add <file_name>` and `git commit -m"<commit_message>"`
-6. Then push the changes to the repository with `git push`
+6. Then push the changes to the GitHub repository with `git push`
-7. Send a pull request from the branch to master (see Pull Request section for more details on messages, reviews and accepting)
+7. Create and send a pull request from the branch to master (see Pull Request section for more details on messages, reviews and accepting)
-8. Once all work has been completed on the branch, please delete the branch promptly.
+8. Once all work has been completed on the branch, please delete the branch after the last pull request has been merged.
 There are three parts of a branch that need to be deleted.
     -  One team member needs to delete the remote branch.
-It can either be deleted by hitting the garbage/trash bin button next to the branch name on the GitHub branch tab or in Bash/Terminal with the command `git push origin --delete <feature_branch_name>`
+It can deleted by hitting the garbage/trash bin button next to the branch name on the GitHub branch tab or in Bash/Terminal with the command `git push origin --delete <feature_branch_name>`
     - Each team member will have to delete their own local branch by `git branch -d <feature_branch_name>`
     - Each team member will have to prune the local remote connection with the command `git remote prune origin`

+To check your local branches `git branch -vv`
-To check what branches are local `git branch -a`
+To check all your branches `git branch -a`

-**Reminder to not push .Rhistory or .ipyn check points**
+**Reminder to not push .Rhistory or .ipynb check points**

 #### How to Update your Branch

-1. When your branch is behind, check which branch you are in, then do `git pull`
+When your branch is behind do `git pull` to catch up.

+If you need to catch your branch up to the master:
+ - switch to your master branch `git checkout master` and update `git pull`
-2. If you need your branch to match up with the master branch.
-Checkout the master branch, do a git pull, then checkout your feature branch and do `git merge master`
+ - then switch to your feature branch and combine with master `git merge master`

-3. If the files you want aren't there locally, try pushing and pulling from the master and the branch and maybe a git merge and then push and pull again

-4. When your are trying to git pull and the error message about upstaged changes occurs.
-There are two methods that are essentially equivalent
+When the error message "upstaged changes" occurs and you don't have any changes you want to push, here are two methods to discard the local difference:
- - `git stash` will "stash" your changes and you can restore with `git stash pop` or remove completely with `git stash drop`.
+ - `git stash` will "stash" your changes.
+See all your stashed changes with `git stash list` where you can restore them `git stash pop` or remove completely `git stash drop`.
- - `git reset --hard`
+ - `git reset --hard` will reset all of your changes to the previous commit

 ### Communication

-To ensure open and transparent communication create an issue in the master repository.
+To ensure open and transparent communication team members will use issues to convey messages about action items, deadlines, meeting agendas, resources, bugs and any other relevant items.
+For more general communication such as organizing meetings our Slack channel will be used.

 When there are task oriented issues, before working on the task add a comment assigning the task to yourself.
-If you see a bug or typo either create an issue so the teammate responsible for the file is aware or fix the issue yourself and send a pull request.
+If you see a bug or typo either create an issue so the team member responsible for the file is aware or fix the issue yourself and send a pull request.

-For more general communication such as organizing meetings our Slack channel will be used.

 ### Commit Messages
 When adding new files or making changes to existing files, write simple and descriptive commit messages.
 For readability have: